Interested-Deving-1896/puppy-linux-kernel-maker/README.md

 * Click All Workflows to see the build progress
 * Once complete, On "All workflows" select the finished workflow.
 * Go to artifacts section to download the output build

+There are three workflow files:
+* firmware-driver.yml - for creating linux firmware driver
+* linux-kernel - for creating linux kernel without any patches
+* linux-kernel-aufs - for creating linux kernel with AUFS patch

+Tips: If there is a new linux kernel version.
+Or want to compile other kernel version.
+Just create new branch and edit the environment section of workflow files.
+Then run workflow on the newly created branch